benjaminmckinley/pi_of_horus/README.md

  **Image from [Arducam Camera Guide](https://www.arducam.com/choose-camera-modules-raspberry-pi-jetson-nano-guide/)**

-- For the scale of the project, storing a small cache of short video files through Google Drive made the most sense for ease of setup and accessibility.
+- For the scale of the project, storing a small cache of short video files through Dropbox made the most sense for ease of setup and accessibility.

 ## Required Installations:

-- pydrive

-`pip install pydrive`

 -  picamera
 `pip install picamera`

+- dropbox
+`pip install dropbox`

 ## Hardware: